zachmiland11/cloud-run-mcp/CONTRIBUTING.md

 }
 ```

-To use remote MCP Server:
+To use remote MCP Server in a MCP client:

 Start the MCP server locally with: